mincau/replace-shape-color/README.md

-# replace-shape-color
+# replace-shape-color-stroke-color
-Replace Shape Color Photoshop CC 2015
+Replace Shape Color and Stroke Color in Photoshop CC 2015